SCIENTIFIC COMPUTING & VISUALIZATION (Fall 2024)

 Instructor: Aiichiro Nakano; office: VHE 610; email: anakano@usc.edu

-TA: Taufeq Razakh (razakh@usc.edu)
+TA: Taufeq Razakh (razakh@usc.edu), Kai Chen (kchen035@usc.edu), Pranav Jain (pranavj@usc.edu)

 Lecture: 3:30-4:50pm M W, SOS B2